RomanSavran/developers-app/src/pages/md-pages/06-09-2019-auth/index.md

 Optional:

 `state` - Should be validated.
-Parameter generated during /login request, optional but recommned to protect against CSRF.
+Parameter generated during /login request, optional but recommended to protect against CSRF.

 Example:
 ```